fbcorrea/hvrlocator/README.md

 ## Contributing

-Contributions to HVRegLocator are welcome.
+Contributions to HVRLocator are welcome.
 Please feel free to submit a Pull Request.

 ## License